Need help? Chat with us on WhatsApp.

 PIS account holders cannot trade in Futures and Options (F&O).

-Non-PIS account
+Non-PIS account settlement

 Buying and selling stocks

-Buying and selling stocks in an NRO Non-PIS account is similar to a resident individual account
+Buying and selling stocks in an NRO Non-PIS account is similar to a resident individual account.

 However, when stocks are sold, the funds are settled in the trading account, but only 75% of the proceeds will be made available for trading on the same day (T-day).
 The remaining funds will be available for trading the next day (T+1) after Zerodha blocks provisional TDS on capital gains.
-The provisional TDS is released at the end of the day on T+1, and the entire sale proceeds become available.
-If there is a profit, the actual TDS is deducted after releasing the blocked TDS amount.
-TDS will not be deducted if there is a loss when the shares are sold.
+The

 Example scenario